 So, honestly recommended as provider: all-inkl.com.

-My small contribution was setting up and customizing the Magento online shop.
+My contribution was setting up and customizing the Magento online shop as well as integrating WordPress.

 Usually blog posts here are about software development or are just update announcements for software I’ve written.
 This one’s different, because it doesn’t deal with software, development or the like.